Win with Chuck, Rachael & Grunwald in the Morning!

 - Up to three (3) prize winners will be selected as described in Section 1 of these Official Rules.

-- Odds of winning a prize depend in part upon the number and order of calls received.
+- Odds of being selected to play an on-air Game depend upon the number and order of calls received.

 - Entrants must listen to the Station to win a prize but need not be present to win a prize.